 I wasn’t all the sold on the Fitbit when when it first appeared.
 Mainly because I thought they looked like a court ordered electronic tag than a fancy-dan pedometer.
-Everyone who has one though seemed to really rave about them.
+Everyone who has one though seemed to really rave about them (you can click here for more info on actual fitbits).
 My job recently has forced me to come mildly obsessed with data and trends and charts and such so off the back of that I started to become really interested in the built in pedometer on my phone and trying to aim for 10,000 steps a day.
 Problem is I don’t have my phone on me all the time, particularly at work so I was having to basically try and run a marathon a day to get my steps in.

 For my birthday I was given a Shonco Fitness Tracker, or my ‘Faux-bit’ as I like to call it and I have to say I’m pretty impressed with it so far.
 I’ve reduced the steps to 8000 a day which is roughly 5K as 10,000 was proving damn near impossible.
 It comes in a variety of colours (mine is like a turquoise blue colour) and is nice a slim so doesn’t look too chunky on my skinny wrist.